Department of Electrical and Computer Engineering

 |Number of graduates in AY14-16||23|

-Students graduating from the BS program electrical engineering are expected to acquire the following:
+Students graduating from the electrical engineering program are expected to acquire the following:

 - an ability to apply knowledge of mathematics, science, and engineering